sg-s/xolotl/docs/reference/xolotl-properties.md

 ### `Children`

-`Children` contains a list of all compartments in the current xolotl model.
+`Children` contains a list of all compartments in the current xolotl model. xolotl only allows you to add objects of type "compartment" to it.
+Therefore, `x.Children` will give you a list of compartments in the model.